HtetOoWaiYan/movie-posters/README.md

 ## About

-Movie Posters is a website where you can search and download movie posters.
+Movie Posters is a website where you can search, view and download movie posters.

 The purpose of making this website is for me to practice [React](https://reactjs.org) and to serve it as my [CS50x](https://www.edx.org/course/cs50s-introduction-to-computer-science) final project.